Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-The main explanatory variable in our analysis is the longitudes of counties' population center, provided by the US Census Bureau.
-In addition, we include the relative longitudinal position (PTZ) following Gu et al. \cite{gu2017longitude}, calculated as the difference between county's longitudinal position and the standard meridian of their respective time zones, which are -75, -90, -105, and -120 for Eastern, Central, Mountain, and Pacific, respectively.
+The main explanatory variable in our analysis is longitude, given as the population center of each county provided by the US Census Bureau.
+In addition, we include the relative longitudinal position (PTZ) following Gu et al. \cite{gu2017longitude}.
+It is calculated as the difference between county's longitudinal position and the standard meridian of their respective time zones, which are -75, -90, -105, and -120 for Eastern, Central, Mountain, and Pacific, respectively.
 PTZ as a continuous variable is presented in Figure \ref{fig:rel_position}.

-We present summary statistics of cancer incidence rate, relative position, and various control variables in Table \ref{sumstats} in the supplementary section.
+We present summary statistics of total cancer rate, relative position, and various control variables in Table \ref{sumstats} in the supplementary section.
 The average PTZ is around -4, indicating the majority of counties are located towards the western side of the time zone.
 The mean elevation is 393 meters, with a maximum elevation of 3163 meters observed in the Mountain/Pacific time zone.
-On average, there is one medical doctor per 1000 population in the counties.
-However, there is large variation in access to healthcare, with the maximum number of medical doctors per capita being 0.038 and the minimum being less than 0.0005.
+As for access to health care, the average number of medical doctor per capita is 0.001, with the maximum being 0.038 and the minimum being less than 0.0005.
 The table also shows statistics for other control variables, including educational attainment, median income, obesity rate, smoking rate, air pollution, water violations, and race composition.

-Figure \ref{fig:cancerrate_map} displays a the map of counties colored according to their composite cancer incidence rates.
-The analysis on breast, liver, lung, and prostate cancers includes a smaller number of observations compared to the composite cancer rates data set due to data availability constraints, and is shown in Figure \ref{fig:subcancer_ci_map} in the supplementary section.
-Specifically, the number of observations is 2615 for breast cancer, 1117 for liver cancer, 2441 for lung cancer, and 2623 for prostate cancer.
+Figure \ref{fig:cancerrate_map} displays counties with their respective total cancer rates.
+The analysis on specific types of cancers have less observations compared to the total cancer dataset.
+Figure \ref{fig:hormon_cancer_ci_map} and Figure \ref{fig:oth_cancer_ci_map} in the supplementary section display similar maps of cancer rates by county.